fintechstudios/ververica-platform-k8s-operator/README.md

 You'll also have to change any usages of this type in `structs` to be embedded, instead of by pointer ref, namely in:
 - `model_json_patch_generic.go`

-Is this all better than creating an API Client from scratch?
-Yes.
-Can I still gripe about it?
-TBD.

 ### Building Images